Hortashaorg/auro/packages/framework/README.md

 ## Dependencies

-This framework is built on top of these excellent libraries:
+This framework is built on top of these libraries:

 - [Hono](https://hono.dev/) - Ultrafast web framework for the Edges
 - [Valibot](https://valibot.dev/) - Type-safe schema validation library

-We are grateful to the maintainers and contributors of these projects for their amazing work.
+They both have no js dependencies.

 ## Features